 p.
-127, Course Drop Policy (12/6/18, 2/11/19) Delete and replace with the following:
+145, Course Drop Policy (5/14/20)

-Course Drop Policy
+Delete and replace the first paragraph with the following:

-Students may drop courses through the sixth business day of the quarter/term/session.
-Students who are enrolled in courses at the beginning of a quarter or Flex Choice® CBE six-month term, regardless of tuition model, may drop courses through the sixth business day of the quarter or term for all courses, including quarter-based Term/Session 1 and Term/ Session 2 courses.
+Students may drop courses through the sixth business day of the quarter/term/ session.
+Students who are enrolled in courses at the beginning of a Flex Choice® CBE six-month or three-month term, regardless of tuition model, may drop courses through the sixth business day of the quarter or term for all courses, including quarter-based Term/Session 1 and Term/Session 2 courses.
 The sixth business day of the term or quarter is the close of the drop period for all programs.
 For courses dropped prior to tuition billing, the student will be unregistered from the course and no grade will be assigned.
 Tuition is billed on the seventh business day of the term or quarter for all courses remaining on the schedule.
-If tuition billing has occurred, the student may drop a quarter-based Term/Session 2 course through the sixth business day of Term/Session 2 and the student will receive a grade of CL; which does not have an academic impact, it may however have a financial impact.
+If tuition billing has occurred, the student may drop a quarter-based Term/Session 2 course through the sixth business day of Term/Session 2 and the student will receive a grade of CL; which does not have an academic impact.
+It may, however, have a financial impact.
 Anticipated graduation dates may be adjusted for a student who drops registered courses.